-Toby Altman is the author of Arcadia, Indiana (Plays Inverse, 2017) and seven chapbooks, including Every Hospital by Bertrand Goldberg (Except One), winner of the 2018 Ghost Proposal chapbook prize and Antigone without Antigone (Greying Ghost, 2019).
-His poems can be found in Crazyhorse, Jubilat, Lana Turner, and other journals and anthologies.
-He holds a PhD in English from Northwestern University, where his dissertation "The Shock of the Old: Periodization, Poetics, and Diachronic Exchange between the Renaissance and the Avant-Garde," received the Jean H. Hagstrum Prize for Best Disertation.
-He is currently an MFA candidate at the Iowa Writers Workshop, where he holds a 2018-2019 Teaching/Writing Fellowship.
+Toby Altman is the author of Arcadia, Indiana (Plays Inverse, 2017) and several chapbooks, including Every Hospital by Bertrand Goldberg (Except One), winner of the 2018 Ghost Proposal chapbook prize and Antigone without Antigone (Greying Ghost, 2019).
+His poems can or will be found in Gulf Coast, jubilat, Lana Turner, and other journals and anthologies; his criticism can or will be found in Denver Quarterly, The Georgia Review, and Jacket2.

 He holds an MFA in Poetry from the Iowa Writers’ Workshop and a PhD in English from Northwestern University, where his dissertation "The Shock of the Old: Periodization, Poetics, and Diachronic Exchange between the Renaissance and the Avant-Garde," received the Jean H. Hagstrum Prize for Best Disertation.
 He currently holds a John C. Schupes Fellowship from the Iowa Writers’ Workshop.